Priyayi: Religion

-The principal religion of the ethnic Javanese populace in the provinces of Central Java, East Java, and the Special Region of Yogyakarta is Islam, although there are minorities of Roman Catholic Christians, Protestant Christians, Hindus, and Buddhists.
+The principal religion of the ethnic Javanese populace in the provinces of Central Java, East Java, and the Special Region of Yogyakarta is Islam, although there are minorities of Roman Catholic Christians, Protestant Christians, Hindus, Buddhists and Confucianists, as well as practitioners of traditional religions (the Aliran Kepercayaan).
 Within Javanese Islam, Geertz identified three alirans, or cultural streams: the abangan, the santri, and the priyayi.
-Members of the santri stream are more likely to be urban dwellers, and tend to be oriented to the mosque, the Qur'an, and to Islamic canon law.
+Members of the santri stream are more likely to be urban dwellers and tend to be oriented to the mosque, the Qur'an, and Islamic canon law.
 In contrast, the abangan tend to be from village peasant backgrounds and absorb both Hindu and Muslim elements, forming a culture of animist and folk traditions.
 The priyayi stream is the traditional bureaucratic elite and was strongly driven by hierarchical Hindu-Javanese tradition.
 The santri are sometimes referred to as Putihan ("the white ones") as distinct from the 'red' abangan.
-In general, the religion of the priyayi is closer to the abangan tradition than the santri, because of its combination of Indic polytheism and Islamic monotheism.
+In general, the religion of the priyayi is closer to the abangan tradition than the santri, because it combines Indic polytheism and Islamic monotheism.
 Public rituals, such as slametan, or the communal feast, are practiced in abangan peasant and priyayi households alike.

-Priyayi families on the coastal center and eastern parts of the island, however emphasize genealogical ties to the wali sanga, the nine Islamic saints of Java, and are closer to the santri in their religious practices than their hinterland counterparts.
+However, priyayi families in the central and eastern parts of the northern coast of the island were probably traditionally closer to the santri in their religious practices than their hinterland counterparts and emphasized genealogical ties to the wali sanga, the nine Islamic saints of Java.

 Socio-economic status

 While the abangan are often peasants, the priyayi is the class of the landed gentry of towns and urban population centers.
 Unlike feudal landlords, however, the priyayi of the Dutch colonial period are white-collar government employees who work as bureaucrats, teachers, and clerks.
 The priyayi distinguish themselves from the peasantry and the merchant class by defining their work for the government as alus ("refined"), as opposed to trading, farming, and laboring, which are defined as kasar ("unrefined").
-An early 19th century poem, "Suluk Mas Nganten," written by Jayadiningrat I, a Surakarta courtier, describes priyayi as a charismatic power, and not just socio-economic stature, that merchants cannot achieve:
+An early 19th-century poem, "Suluk Mas Nganten," written by Jayadiningrat I, a Surakarta courtier, describes priyayi as a charismatic power, and not just socio-economic stature, that merchants cannot achieve: